 University teaches you how to think, not 2016’s trendiest frameworks or programming languages.
 Those are transient skills

 I couldn’t agree more with Lea.
-I agree with her on a lot of things with a few exceptions.
 But I believe since she was just dropping a comment she couldn’t elaborate enough and that’s what I’ll try to help with here.

 I’m not convinced.
 What does college really have to offer?